nrfconnect/sdk-nrf/samples/net/mqtt/doc/description.rst

 Sample output
 =============

-The following serial UART output is displayed in the terminal emulator:
+The following serial UART output is displayed in the terminal emulator using a Wi-Fi connection, with the TLS overlay:

 .. code-block:: console